SafaruzzamanShovo/L1T2-Lab-CSE1211/README.md

 String

-77. Write a C program to find length of a string.
+77. Write a C program to find length of a string
-78. Write a C program to copy one string to another string.
+78. Write a C program to copy one string to another string
-79. Write a C program to concatenate two strings.
+79. Write a C program to concatenate two strings
-80. Write a C program to compare two strings.
+80. Write a C program to compare two strings
-81. Write a C program to convert lowercase string to uppercase.
+81. Write a C program to convert lowercase string to uppercase
-82. Write a C program to convert uppercase string to lowercase.
+82. Write a C program to convert uppercase string to lowercase
-83. Write a C program to find total number of alphabets, digits or special character in a string.
+83. Write a C program to find total number of alphabets, digits or special character in a string
-84. Write a C program to reverse order of words in a given string.
+84. Write a C program to reverse order of words in a given string
-85. Write a C program to count total number of vowels and consonants in a string.
+85. Write a C program to count total number of vowels and consonants in a string
 86. Write a C program to count total number of words in a string
-87. Write a C program to find reverse of a string.
+87. Write a C program to find reverse of a string
-88. Write a C program to check whether a string is palindrome or not.
+88. Write a C program to check whether a string is palindrome or not
-89. Write a C program to find highest frequency character in a string.
+89. Write a C program to find highest frequency character in a string
-90. Write a C program that read any binary number and display equivalent decimal number.
+90. Write a C program that read any binary number and display equivalent decimal number
-91. Write a C program that read any octal number and display equivalent decimal number.
+91. Write a C program that read any octal number and display equivalent decimal number
-92. Write a C program that read any hexadecimal number and display equivalent decimal number.
+92. Write a C program that read any hexadecimal number and display equivalent decimal number

 Pointer